JindouDai/H2H-GCN/README.md

     --patience              patience for early stopping
     --num_centroid          number of centroids used for the node classification task

 #### Directory:
-   data                     dataset files, including the "disease_lp" and "disease_nc"
+   --data                     dataset files, including the "disease_lp" and "disease_nc"
-   layers                   include a centroid-based classification and layers used in H2H-GCN
+   --layers                   include a centroid-based classification and layers used in H2H-GCN
    log                      path to save logs
    manifolds                include the Lorentz manifold and the Stiefel manifold
    model_save               path to save trained models